zyy-cn/darknet_interface/README.md

 ## Interface Functions Discription
 #### void detector_init(char *cfgfile, char *weightfile)
-- brief:        initiate an detector in memory by loading specific network configuration and pretrained weight file.
+- brief:        initiate an detector into the memory by loading specific network configuration and pretrained weight file.
 - param[in1]:   path to the network configuration file
 - param[in2]:   path to the network pretrained weight file
 - retval:       void

 #### float* test_detector(char *filename, float thresh, float hier_thresh, int* num_output_class)
-- brief:        detect objects in specific image file.
+- brief:        detect objects in a specific image file.
 - param[in1]:   path to the image file which want to be detected
 - param[in2]:   detect thresh
 - param[in3]:   set 0.5 as default and don't care in yolov3 (maybe used only for yolo9000?)